majick/entry/README.md

 # 📝 entry

-Entry is a lightweight [Rentry](https://rentry.co) re-creation written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion and custom URLs.
+Entry is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion and custom URLs.

 Uses the [Bun](https://bun.sh) runtime.
 Pastes are stored in an SQLite database using the [Bun SQLite3 API](https://bun.sh/docs/api/sqlite).